daormar/debasher/doc/design_doc_resident.md

   program that ran under Slurm, opened on a machine without Slurm, now makes the tools report that Slurm is not installed, exactly as it already did when `--sched SLURM` had been typed, where before the tools silently used the built-in scheduler.
-- Maximum packet size relative to `PIPE_BUF`: checked (see the findings in point 5).
-Truncation only happens above 4096 bytes and is handled by the resync line (point 5), so there is no size limit.
+- Maximum packet size relative to `PIPE_BUF`: checked (see the findings in section 5).
+Truncation only happens above 4096 bytes and is handled by the resync line (section 5), so there is no size limit.
-- Whether checkpoints' `channel_state` (point 2's State capture subsection) needs to actually be fed back into `process_data` somehow on restore, or is genuinely only for external inspection/audit of a consistent global snapshot as the introduction's second goal describes: today it is captured and persisted but never read back by anything, which is either correct as designed or a real gap; not resolved yet.
-Partly answered: localized recovery does not need it (it uses the log), a global rollback would (see Future work, point 7).
+- Whether checkpoints' `channel_state` (section 2's State capture subsection) needs to actually be fed back into `process_data` somehow on restore, or is genuinely only for external inspection/audit of a consistent global snapshot as the introduction's second goal describes: today it is captured and persisted but never read back by anything, which is either correct as designed or a real gap; not resolved yet.
+Partly answered: localized recovery does not need it (it uses the log), a global rollback would (see Future work, section 7).
-- Verifying that a valid `BARRIER` initiator can actually reach every other node in the graph (point 2's Chandy-Lamport subsection): no validation exists yet.
-Point 4's `TRIGGER_PORT` list (one initiator per genuinely independent subgraph) covers the *known-at-design-time* version of this, but does not validate that each configured initiator can really reach everything in its own intended subgraph: that check still does not exist.
-A graph that becomes disconnected only at *runtime* (a node dying permanently mid-execution) is a separate case, not a validation problem at all, and is instead handled by point 4's `debasher_stop` escalation.
+- Verifying that a valid `BARRIER` initiator can actually reach every other node in the graph (section 2's Chandy-Lamport subsection): no validation exists yet.
+Section 4's `TRIGGER_PORT` list (one initiator per genuinely independent subgraph) covers the *known-at-design-time* version of this, but does not validate that each configured initiator can really reach everything in its own intended subgraph: that check still does not exist.
+A graph that becomes disconnected only at *runtime* (a node dying permanently mid-execution) is a separate case, not a validation problem at all, and is instead handled by section 4's `debasher_stop` escalation.
 - **A relaunched node that dies before its first heartbeat is never noticed again.** After `_declare_down` a node stays in `_down` until a real heartbeat arrives, and `_check_node` skips nodes in `_down`.
 If the relaunch itself fails (a startup crash), nothing re-detects it,